 No one has favorited this theater yet

-At some point the theater apparently became the Broadway, becoming the first of two downtown Oakland theaters by that name.
-It was demolished about 1930, to be replaced by the New Broadway, which itself subsequently became known as Broadway (q.v).
+At some point the theatre apparently became the Broadway Theatre, becoming the first of two downtown Oakland theatres by that name.
+It was demolished about 1930, to be replaced by the New Broadway Theatre, which itself subsequently became known as Broadway Theatre (q.v).

 Just login to your account and subscribe to this theater